Law of excluded middle: Aristotle

+The Sea Battle

-Also in On Interpretation, Aristotle seems to deny the law of excluded middle in the case of future contingents, in his discussion on the sea battle.
+Yet in On Interpretation, Book 9, Aristotle seems to deny the law of excluded middle in the case of future contingents, in his discussion on the sea battle.
+It would seem to entail fatalism or logical determinism; and for this reason, the Stoics like Chrysippus affirmed it and embraced fatalism.
+Epicureans denied the law of excluded middle for this reason.

+Some also take it to be a denial of the semantical principle of bivalence, which states that every proposition is either true or false.
+The principle of bivalence always implies the law of excluded middle, while the converse is not always true.

 Leibniz

-Bertrand Russell and Principia Mathematica
+Russell and Whitehead

 The principle was stated as a theorem of propositional logic by Russell and Whitehead in Principia Mathematica as: